surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 more dominant (and if needed decrease the gain at the output stage of the voice to compensate).

-Filters in Surge are divided into the following categories:
+Filters in Surge XT are divided into the following categories:
 - Lowpass filters
 - Highpass filters
 - Bandpass filters